Yellow Fever Symptoms continued...

 The next phase is remission, which lasts for 48 hours.
 Patients improve.
 The majority recover.

-Unfortunately, a third, more toxic phase of infection occurs for 15% of patients.
+Unfortunately, a third, more toxic phase of infection occurs for 15% to 25% of patients.
 Ultimately, a condition called viral hemorrhagic fever can develop, with internal bleeding (hemorrhaging), high fever, and damage to the liver, kidneys, and circulatory system.
 The World Health Organization estimates that up to 50% of people worldwide who reach this severe phase of infection die, while half recover.

-The third-phase symptoms of yellow fever are:
+The third-phase symptoms of yellow fever can include:

 Jaundice (liver damage), which causes yellowing of the skin and eyes